-Argyll & Bute Child Protection Committee expects that all staff and volunteers working with children and young people have, as a minimum, foundation knowledge of child protection.
+All staff and volunteers working with children and young people in Argyll & Bute should, as a minimum, have foundation knowledge of child protection.

 This e-learning module offers essential information on child protection issues for those who are waiting to start their training with us, or who only require basic level information in recognising and reporting situations where there might be a need for protection.